equant-org/Coursera/Data literacy for Data Science.md

-# Creating a markdown file with the provided content

-markdown_content = """
-# Exercise Notebook

 ## Exercise 2 - Title of the Notebook
-# Data Science Tools and Exercises
+Data Science Tools and Exercises

 ## Exercise 3 - Introduction
 This notebook is designed to provide an overview of common tools, languages, and libraries used in Data Science.
 It also includes some basic arithmetic operations and unit conversions to illustrate coding in Python.